RunOpenCode/backup/README.markdown

 - `RunOpenCode\Backup\Processor\ProcessorCollection` which is collection of several implementations of `ProcessorInterface` that allows you to do several successive processing activities agains backup files.

+# Namer

+Your backup files will be stored in one directory in your backup storage.
+Namer will provide a name for that directory.
+Namers implement `RunOpenCode\Backup\Contract\NamerInterface` which contains only one method: `getName()`.

+Backup library provides you with two default namer implementations:

+- `RunOpenCode\Backup\Namer\Constant` which will always provide exact same name for your new backup directory.
+- `RunOpenCode\Backup\Namer\Timestamp` which will provide you with name of directory based on current date and time.

+Depending on naming strategy, you can get different results with your backup.
+With `RunOpenCode\Backup\Namer\Constant` you can implement incremental backup, snapshot backup, which will behave as `rsync` Unix utility.
+With timestamp namer, `RunOpenCode\Backup\Namer\Timestamp`, each new backup can be stored in new directory.

+However, you can configure timestamp namer to use, per example, only day of the week, so you can store only last 7 backups without using rotators.

+Nevertheless, it is advise to use namers for defining weather it will be a incremental backup, or complete backup, while rotators should be used for rotations of old backups.

+# Rotator

+Rotator will nominate old backups for removal from backup storage, if some conditions are met.
+Rotator is defined with `RunOpenCode\Backup\Contract\RotatorInterface` and have only one method: `nominate(array $backups)`.
+Rotator can not remove old backups, rotator is not aware of backup storage, his only role in process is to nominate old backups for removal from list of backups.

+Backup library provides you with several rotators:

+- `RunOpenCode\Backup\Rotator\NullRotator` which never nominates any backup for removal.
+It is used for testing purposes, however, it can be used in your backup process if you want to keep all backups.
+- `RunOpenCode\Backup\Rotator\MaxCountRotator` will keep up to maximum defined number of backups.
+If there are more backups than maximum allowed, oldest backups get nominated for removal.
+- `RunOpenCode\Backup\Rotator\MaxSizeRotator` will keep up to maximum total size of all backups.
+If size of backups is larger than maximum allowed, oldest backups get nominated for removal.
+- `RunOpenCode\Backup\Rotator\MinCountMaxSizeRotator` nominates backups for removal using same method as `MaxSizeRotator`, however, rotator will keep minimum defined number of backups even if maximum size constrain is violated.
+- `RunOpenCode\Backup\Rotator\RotatorCollection` can be used to aggregate nominations from several different rotators.

+Note that default backup workflow within this library defines pre-rotation and post-rotation.
+Pre-rotation is executed before backup is copied to backup storage (destination), while post-rotation is executed after backup is copied to backup storage.

+The reason behind this is that file system operations are not transactional.
+If removal of old backup is executed prior to pushing new backup to backup storage, and coping fails, you could end up with one backup less as a result of operation.
+However, if removal of old backup is executed after pushing new backup to backup storage, and coping fails, you would still keep old backups.

+Pre and post rotation should support wishes of booth more and/or less conservative system administrator.

+# Destination

 -------------------